Parallel-NetCDF/PnetCDF-Python/docs/source/api/variable_api.rst

     chartostring

-Read-only Python Attributes of Variable Class
+Read-only python fields of class :class:`pnetcdf.Variable`
-    The following class members are read-only and should not be modified directly by the user.
+    The following class fields are read-only and should not be modified directly by the user.

     .. attribute:: name